 This particular pelagic trip was dominated by truly pelagic birds: procellariids (“tubenoses”), in the form of Black-vented, Sooty and Pink-footed Shearwaters and Black and Ashy Storm-Petrels.
 Many of these seabirds were heavily molting, and looking a bit patchy as a result.
 In some cases, the upper wing was missing so many feathers you could see features of the under wing right through it! (see a molting Sooty Shearwater (here)).
 Additionally, we had three species of alcids including Cassin’s Auklets, and both Scripps’s and Craveri’s Murrelets.
 Additionally, we had a good selection of larids including Western, California and Heermann’s Gulls, Elegant, Caspian, Common, Royal and California Least Terns and a lone Pomarine Jaeger.

-This trip provided a chance to study the Scripps’s Murrelets in contrast with the much more uncommon Craveri’s Murrelets.
-Scripps’s Murrelets have a shorter stubby bill, less of a “bulge” of grayish black coloration on the side of the neck, and shorter tails which they tend not to raise up quite as prominently.
+This trip let us to study the Scripps’s Murrelets in contrast with the much more uncommon Craveri’s Murrelets.
+Scripps’s Murrelets have a shorter stubby bill and less grayish black coloration on the side of the neck.
+They tend to not raise their shorter tails quite as prominently.
 We saw several groups of Scripps’s Murrelets, including one pair with a nearly full-grown youngster.
-Craveri’s Murrelets have longer, narrower bills, a more grayish coloration to the dorsal feathering, and proportionally longer tails that they tend to hold cocked up like a rail.
-Typically, Craveri’s Murrelets don’t move into the Santa Barbara Channel waters until late summer or early fall, but speculation is that the warmer surface waters further south in the Sea of Cortez have prompted an earlier northward movement as food resources dwindle.
+Craveri’s Murrelets have longer, narrower bills and more gray coloration on top.
+They often hold their proportionally longer tails cocked up like a rail.
+Typically, Craveri’s Murrelets don’t move into the Santa Barbara Channel waters until late summer or early fall.
+Speculation is that warmer surface waters further south prompted an earlier northward movement as food resources dwindle.